logo

 Kenya's demands adopted as world signs historic pact to protect nature

-Financial flows to help developing countries protect biodiversity to reach at least US$ 20 billion per year by 2025, and US$ 30 billion per year by 2030.
+Financial flows from rich to developing countries to reach US$20 billion per year by 2025.

 In Summary